eXtensibleCatalog/Metadata-Services-Toolkit/mst-service/custom/MARCAggregation/test_scripts/README.txt

    b.
 The directory Tsets_output will contain the expected output, T0.txt, ..., T7.txt
       You can use the utility scripts in 1) above to compare against these time steps.

+   c.
+Documentation explaining what is occuring in each step can be found in the
+      following spreadsheets: Tsets_explained.xlsx Tsets_explained_in_detail.xlsx